Have more questions? Check out each section and if need more help send us a message on facebook.

 Does entry include personal insurance?

-Absolutely.
-Teams are made up of a two people, where one is the swimmer and the other a runner, relay style.
-You complete the safe course as individuals but twice the fun!
-Category divisions apply refer to each event page.
-Both receive entry and medals.
-Note the entry fee is ‘per team’ not per person:)
+Aquathon- Teams are made up of a two people, where one is the swimmer and the other a runner, relay style.
+You complete the same course as individuals.

 When completing your registration, you will be asked if you are registering as an individual or team.
-If registering for a team, you should enter the name of a team you wish to be part of.
+During online registration select the “create a team option”, than select a team name and fill in the form.
+One form per team.

 What if I need to cancel or cannot make it on event day?